 Waiting too long before taking your pet to the vet can make it impossible for treatments to work, sadly.
 If your dog experiences complete kidney failure, causing them to be unable to urinate, the odds of them recovering from the ordeal are very narrow.

 Accidental Ingestion Of Ibuprofen

 Not only can it be frustrating when dogs get into things they are not supposed to, but it can also have life-threatening consequences.
 Always keep medication out of your pet's reach, in cabinets and behind closed doors.

 If you believe your pet may have ingested a medication they weren't supposed to, but aren't sure, pay attention to their eating habits and their stool.
 Medications like ibuprofen and naproxen will first affect their gastrointestinal system, so these areas are where the first symptoms will begin to show themselves.

 Alternatives To Giving Your Dog Ibuprofen

 If you notice that your dog is suffering from pain, discomfort, or swelling, there are alternative medications that you can give them to alleviate their symptoms.
 You should still never give your pet any medication without first checking with your vet, however, and always be wary of mixing medications.
 An alternative that your vet may prescribe is carprofen.
 Carprofen is a medication that works very similarly to ibuprofen for dogs but is generally better tolerated by their system.
-CBD supplements for pets are another great way to treat your dog's pain and discomfort issues.
+CBD botanical supplements for pets are another great way to treat your dog's pain and discomfort issues.
 They work by stimulating your dogs ECS system, which is responsible for controlling pain, inflammation, sleep, appetite, and mood.
-CBD supplements for dogs are similar to giving your pet a vitamin and are a much more natural solution than most pharmaceuticals.
+CBD botanical supplements for dogs are similar to giving your pet a vitamin and are a much more natural solution than most pharmaceuticals.